 - Mosses and Liverworts

-Lets consider each category in turn and look at ways of a) removing them and b) keeping them away
+Let’s consider each category in turn and look at how to get rid of each of these weeds, and keep them away in the future.

-Annual weeds are not uncommon in newly seeded lawns but in a healthy established lawn they’re rarely a problem.
-The seeds of most annual plants need disturbed ground and/or light in order to germinate.
-If your lawn has a deep thick sward with no bare patches, annual weeds don’t stand a chance.
+Examples of annual weeds include Chickweed, Groundsel and Black Medick.
+Annual weeds are common in newly-seeded lawns but in a healthy, established lawn, they’re rarely a problem.
+The seeds of most annual plants need disturbed ground and light to germinate, so if your lawn has a deep thick sward with no bare patches, annual weeds don’t stand a chance.

-Chickweed and groundsel in a newly seeded lawn are easily plucked out by hand.
+Chickweed and Groundsel in a newly seeded lawn are easily plucked out by hand.
 If there are too many, don’t panic.
-Once the lawn reaches 7-8 cm high you can start mowing.
-Neither of these weeds enjoy being cut down and they won’t survive long enough to spoil the mature lawn.
-It may take a few weeks, but they will go.
+Once the lawn reaches 7-8 cm high, you can start to mow it down.
+Neither of these weeds enjoys being cut down and they won’t survive long enough to spoil a mature lawn.
+It may take a few weeks, but they will go in time.

-Black medick is a different story though.
-This is a low growing weed that will soon smother out grass plants.
-If you can remove it by hand please do so (I’m not a fan of chemical weedkillers).
-But if all else fails a selective herbicide will be needed.
+Black Medick, however, is a different story.
+This is a low-growing weed that will soon smother grass plants.
+How do you get rid of this weed?
+Well, if you can remove it by hand, try this first and if that fails, a selective herbicide will be needed.

 The best option for managing these weeds is not to let them establish in the first place.
-Avoid mowing your lawn too short, keep the grass plants well fed and healthy and the sward thick and you’re unlikely to be invaded.
+Avoid mowing your lawn too short and keep the grass plants well-fed and the sward thick.

-If you’re horribly affected then I’m afraid you’ll need a blanket treatment of herbicide.
-There are lots available from the garden centres but the very best ones are only available to lawn treatment companies.
-The service costs you money but it IS effective AND you know that the chemicals will be applied by somebody who understands them and is trained to handle them properly.
+If you’re horribly affected, you’ll need a blanket treatment of herbicide.
+These are widely available in garden centres, but the very best ones are only available to lawn treatment companies.
+The service is more expensive but is far more effective and comes with the knowledge that the chemicals will be applied by somebody who understands them and is trained to handle them properly.

-There are 2 types of plant on this planet.
-Broad leaved plants and grasses.
+In the broadest terms, there are two types of plants: broad-leaved plants and grasses.
 Both have slightly different metabolisms which means that chemical controls can be made specific to one or the other.
-If you resort to using weedkiller on your lawn, make sure it’s one designed to kill ONLY broadleaved weeds.
+If you resort to using a weedkiller on your lawn instead of removing lawn weeds by hand, make sure that it is designed to kill only broad-leaved weeds.

-We’ve blogged about Annual Meadow Grass in the past – here’s our post from December 2015
+We’ve blogged about Annual Meadow Grass in the past – here’s our post diving into them.